 Online loan application

 SharpShooter Funding Business Loan

 SharpShooter Funding offers loans up to $300,000 for small business owners who have been business for at least 100 days and can show a minimum of $5,000 in monthly deposits ($60,000/year).

 Lenders generally consider industries high-risk if they are more likely to fail.
 Risk is relative: for example, industries like alcohol and gambling might be considered high-risk because they’re subject to regulations that frequently change, while other industries like restaurant and retail might be seen as risky because revenue isn’t always guaranteed.
 Industries that are less profitable because of changes in technology, like the printing industry, are often considered high risk too, as well as industries that are new, progressive or operate close to legal grey areas like the cannabis industry.

 Some common industries that are considered high-risk include:

-While these lenders may not approve loans across all high-risk industries, they do work with some such as the cannabis sector.
+While these lenders may not approve loans for businesses across all high-risk industries, they do work with some high-risk industries (such as the cannabis sector).
 You should contact the lender in advance of applying to see if they approve loans for the high-risk industry your business operates in.